SerhiiButryk/Notes/README.md

 # Overview

-The app is developed for easily keeping and accessing all your information from the one place (passwords, plannings, everyday notes ets).
+This application is developed for keeping and accessing all your information in a device securily.
-Notes are saved encrypted in the app database.
-So, it couldn't be extracted and read easily, even if you lost your device.
+The app saves notes as encrypted data.
+So, it couldn't be extracted and read easily.
+The app protects data with authorization.
-Moreover, it provides simple interface and pleasant design for everyday usage.
+The interface is simple and easy.

 # Features

 - Password and biometric authentication
-- Basic editing
+- Basic text editing
-- Login password limitation
+- User login limitation
-- Idle lock
+- Application inactivity lock
-- Apllication block when the login password limit is expired
+- Apllication block
-- Secure information storage and access
+- Secure information storage

-# New features to implement

-- Support for notes dictation using microphone
-- Separate plans managing with notifications about time and day
-- Back up support
+- Backup support
-- Application unblock support (currently there is no way to unlock the application)
-- Support for tables

-# Implementation details

-- Some part of application is written in C++ with single entry point
-- Separated presentation and bisness logic with MVVM pattern

 # Repository structure

-- external-libs/ - reusable components
+- external-libs/ - project libraries folder
-- Notes/ - root directory
+- Notes/ - project root folder
-- Notes/app/src/main/cpp - native code

 # Used technologies

 - Languages: Java/JNI, C++17
-- External native libraryies: OpenSSL, Boost
+- Libraries: OpenSSL, Boost
-- Android: androidX, view's bindings, fragments, key store, SQL database, biometric APIs, LiveData and ViewModel
+- Build tools: NDK, Gradle
+- Android conponents: fragments, view model, view binding, SQL database.

 # Screenshots